newtdb/db/doc/how-it-works.rst

 returning persistent objects.
 It also provides a convenience API for raw data searches.

-Finally, newt adds additional convenience APIs to more directy support it's intended audience.
+Finally, newt adds additional convenience APIs to more directly support it's intended audience.
 These are intended to augment but not hide ZODB and RelStorage.
 Some of these are just aliases.
 It will be possible to integrate new with existing ZODB applications.